AlayaCare/flatpickr/README.md

+# NOTE

+This repo has been archived, it is not used anymore.

 ## AlayaCare's Flatpickr fork
 We decided to fork Flatpickr because there is a behaviour in version 4 that does not fit our needs.